lamontacrook/adobe-launch-lab/README.md

 ## Develop a Data Layer
 Objective
 In this lesson, you will learn some best practice for developing a data layer.

+At the end of this lesson, you will be able to:
+* Work with a data layer in javascript
+* Clone this repository in Visual Studio Code
+* Debug the data layer in the Chrome developer tools

 A datalayer can be anything.
 It could be surface within HTML or within a JavaScript object.
 The latter is the broadly accepted method for creating a data layer.
 The W3C has published a standard for building a datalayer.
 We will be using that for our exercise.
 It is strongly advised to have a corporate standard.